Getting tested for STI's is critical to stopping their spread, we make it easy at the Student Health Center.

 How often should I be screened for STIs?

-The CDC recommends that all sexually active persons be screened for sexually transmitted infections at least once a year.
-Testing should be done more frequently if a person has multiple partners.
+- CDC recommends that all sexually active people be screened for sexually transmitted infections at least once a year.
+Testing should be done more frequently if a person has new or multiple exposures or is pregnant.

 -